-The five (5) FRAME concepts for this presentation are:
+The five (5) FRAME concepts referenced in the SlideShare presentation below are:

 1. Fail Small, Learn Big